Mystery of Russia’s secret weapon that was shot down in Ukraine

 It may all be true, but the second trail on the video appears to have been left by a Russian Su-57 jet that was apparently chasing the plane down.

-Moscow and are yet to comment on the incident that occurred in the skies above Kostyantynivka.
+and Kyiv are yet to comment on the incident that occurred in the skies above Kostyantynivka.
 Analysts believe that the Russians lost control of their drone due to possible jamming from Ukraine’s electronic war systems.

 The S-70, a Russian drone, is the most advanced of all the drones used in this war.